DUNE-DAQ/drunc_ui/docs/controller.md

 Like with the FSM, there is no automatic refresh via HTMX.

-The title of the application tree card is an hyperlink that opens the dedicated [applications tree page](#application-tree-page).
+The title of the application tree card is an hyperlink that opens the dedicated [applications tree page].

 ### Message Feed

-Similarly to the message feed in the [process manager](process_manager.md#message-feed) this is updated periodically to display new messages received.
+Similarly to the message feed in the [process manager] this is updated periodically to display new messages received.
 This is implemented in an equivalent manner with a partial function polled by HTMX.
 In this case, only messages from the topic `erskafka-reporting` are displayed.